peteroupc/peteroupc.github.io/randomfunc.md

 - No computer can choose from among all real numbers between two others, since there are infinitely many of them.
 - For applications that may care about reproducible "random" numbers (unit tests, simulations, machine learning, and so on), using non-integer numbers can complicate the task of making a method reproducible from run to run or across computers.<sup>[**(19)**](#Note19)</sup>

-Even when used with a secure random number generator, none of the methods given in this section are designed to generate random numbers for information security purposes (e.g., random encryption keys or other secrets), unless noted otherwise.
-In fact, random non-integer numbers are rarely if ever seen in serious information security applications.
+The methods in this section should not be used to generate random numbers for information security purposes, even with a secure random number generator.
+See "Security Considerations" in the appendix.

 <a id=Uniform_Random_Real_Numbers></a>
 ### Uniform Random Real Numbers